reynoldspaul/Raiser-WP/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/RaiserWeb/Raiser-WP/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/RaiserWeb/Raiser-WP/blob/master/LICENSE) file for details.

 ## Acknowledgments